 Fr.
 Paul CB Schenck, BA, MA, EdD, LHD.

 Raised Jewish, Fr.
-Schenck was baptized at age 16 by a Salvation Army officer serving as a Methodist pastor.
+Schenck spent six years in Hebrew school.
+He was baptized at age 16 by a Salvation Army officer serving as a Methodist pastor.
 He attended a missionary bible college, an Evangelical seminary and a Catholic University.
-He was ordained in the evangelical Anglican tradition where he was a pastor, a college and seminary trustee and instructor in bible, ethics and homiletics.
+He was ordained in the Evangelical Anglican tradition where he was a pastor, a college and seminary trustee and instructor in bible, ethics and homiletics.
 He and his family united with the Catholic Church in 2004.
+He received the dispensation from celibacy from Pope Benedict XVI as a Pastoral Provision priest and with his wife of 36 years, Rebecca, has nine children (eight on earth and one with God).

 For his work on behalf of human life, Father Schenck was granted the Doctor of Humane Letters (honoris causae) from the Thomas More College of the Liberal Arts and the Lifetime achievement award from the Franciscan University of Steubenville.

-When a minister in western New York, Fr.
+While a Protestant minister in western New York, Fr.
 Schenck challenged a federal court order prohibiting pro-life activities.
 Convicted of violating the order for distributing bibles, leading prayers and sidewalk counseling on public sidewalks, he was sentenced to two years in federal prison.
-His case, Rev. Schenck V Pro-Choice, reached the United States Supreme Court which ruled 8-1 in his favor striking down the order as a violation of the First Amendment.
-Today, he is engaged in ministry in three capital cities, Harrisburg, PA, Annapolis, MD and Washington, DC where is chairman of the National Pro-Life Center on Capitol Hill near the Supreme Court.
+His case, Rev. Schenck V Pro-Choice, reached the United States Supreme Court which ruled 8-1 in his favor striking down the order as a violation of the First Amendment of the Constitution.
+Today, he is engaged in pro-life ministry in three capital cities, Harrisburg, PA, Annapolis, MD and Washington, DC where is chairman of the National Pro-Life Center on Capitol Hill near the Supreme Court.
+He is currently related to three religious liberty cases in the US Supreme Court.

 Stephen G. Peroutka is chairman of the Board of Governors of the National Pro-Life Center.
 An attorney with his own firm, Peroutka and Peroutka Law near Annapolis, Maryland, he is widely known for his philanthropy and commitment to the Gospel of Life.
 In 2006, he received the John Paul II Respect Life award from Cardinal William Keeler, chairman of the Respect Life Committee of the United States Conference of Catholic Bishops.
 Dr. Peroutka is a graduate of Loyola University School of Law and received the Doctor of Humanities, honoris causae, from the Thomas More College of the Liberal Arts in Merrimack, New Hampshire.
 He is founder and CEO of National Pro-Life Radio, the nation’s only all pro-life radio network, and the voice of Face the Truth Coast 2 Coast heard on SiriusXM Satellite Radio’s channel 131 every Sunday, 4:30-5 PM ET.